JammyJ1mJ1m/JammyJ1mJ1m.github.io/content/portfolio/Masters year/CDP project.md

 +++

 #### Reason and technologies used
-Unreal engine and Agile methodologies for project management
+Unity and Agile methodologies for project management

 Commercial development practice module.